1998 Northern Ireland Good Friday Agreement referendum

 A referendum was held in Northern Ireland on 22 May 1998 over whether there was support for the Good Friday Agreement.
 The result was a majority (71.1%) in favour.
 A simultaneous referendum held in the Republic of Ireland produced an even larger majority (94.4%) in favour.

 The total number of people who voted in both referendums was 2,499,078.

 Party support

-All the main UK political parties (Labour, Conservative, and Liberal Democrat) supported the Yes campaign, though the Northern Ireland branch of the Conservatives supported the No campaign.
+All the main UK political parties (Labour, Conservative, and Liberal Democrat) supported the Yes campaign.
 Of the local Northern Ireland parties represented in the Northern Ireland Peace Forum, the Ulster Unionist Party, Social Democratic and Labour Party, Sinn Féin, Alliance, Progressive Unionist Party, Ulster Democratic Party, Northern Ireland Women's Coalition and local "Labour" groups supported the proposals.

 The only two parties in the Forum to campaign against the Agreement were the Democratic Unionist Party and the UK Unionist Party, though many prominent individuals in the Ulster Unionists also did so.
 Some minor parties campaigned against it.
 Republican Sinn Féin, which at the time did not run candidates in Northern Ireland, still opposes the agreement.

 In the Republic of Ireland, all parties represented in the Oireachtas were in favour – Fianna Fáil, Fine Gael, Labour, Progressive Democrats, Democratic Left, Green Party, Sinn Féin and the Socialist Party.